The Unhealthiest Thanksgiving Side Dishes

 "It's Thanksgiving!
 Enjoy the tasty dishes and time with loved ones," George says.
 "Don't miss out on all of the memories because you were worrying about how many calories were on your plate."

 So now that you're armed with the tips on exactly how to enjoy your favorite dishes on Turkey Day, it's time to uncover which side dishes are truly the worst, health-wise.
 This way, you'll know which you should be careful around!
-And while you're making healthier choices, check out the 21 Best Healthy Cooking Hacks of All Time.
+And while you're making healthier choices, check out the 47 Healthy Thanksgiving Side Dish Recipes You Need To Make

 Green Bean Casserole